Ministry of Mines (Myanmar)

-The Ministry of Mines (သတ္တုတွင်းဝန်ကြီးဌာန; abbreviated MOM) administers Burma's mineral resources extraction, production, and export policies.
+The Ministry of Mines (သတ္တုတွင်းဝန်ကြီးဌာန; abbreviated MOM) administered Burma's mineral resources extraction, production, and export policies.

 The Ministry of Mines was led by Myint Aung, who was appointed by President Thein Sein on 7 September 2012.
 In 2016, the Ministry was transformed into the Ministry of Natural Resources and Environmental Conservation by combination of Ministry of Environmental Conservation and Forestry.